Griatch/twiddler-configs/README.md

 chord scheme and adds all the needed keys like return/backspace, arrows etc in logical places.
 It also moves around the punctuation and other keys in ways that makes the scheme more consistent to me.

+I have updated the mirrorwalk config with additional single-key letters for handling some cross-situations when the walk fails between certain keys.
+It's recommended to learn the walk with `mirrorwalk_nomcc` first and really learn the walk since if you *can* do the walk it's faster than releasing the finger to press the few single-finger chord letters available in my latest version of mirrorwalk.

 ## Cheat-sheet template